stanford-policylab/opp/py/data_readme_template.md

 **Data notes**:
 - The original data was aggregated by week.
 - Some rows have an unlikely high number of stops or searches.
-We have an outstanding inquiry on this, but for now it is assumed to be correct.
+We have an outstanding inquiry on this, but have not heard back.
+In particular, spikes in each week seem to usually be driven by a single officer with an unlikely high number of stops or searches (e.g., about 1,000 searches by an officer in a single week).
+Each spike seems to be driven by a different officer.
+  Since this reporting seems highly unlikely, we exclude VA from search analyses.
 - Counties were mapped using the provided dictionary, which is included in the raw data folder.
 - There are no written warnings in Virginia and verbal warnings are not